Gone fishin': Wildlife Commission stocks Salisbury lakes with trout - Salisbury Post

 Gone fishin’: Wildlife Commission stocks Salisbury lakes with trout

-SALISBURY – Trout fishing is not a normal activity in Rowan County, especially in City Park Lake.
+SALISBURY – Trout fishing is not a normal activity in Rowan County, especially in City Park lake.

 The fish, native to mountain streams, are popular fare for anglers in the fall, but fishermen usually need to make a trek west to the North Carolina mountains to find the fish in state.